cryptimeleon/cryptimeleon.github.io/docs/libraries.md

 It provides basics such as mathematical groups, rings and fields, e.g. \\(Z_n\\), as well as implementations of cryptographic pairings.
 Furthermore, it contains a serialization framework which acts as an intermediary between the cryptographic scheme and the low-level Java serialization.
 This allows for easy serialization of mathematical objects such as group elements.
-Also noteworthy is the expression framework which provides automatic optimization of boolean and group expressions.
+Also noteworthy is the implementation of multi-exponentiation algorithms to allow for fast evaluation of the expressions.

-The framework implements multi-exponentiation algorithms to allow for fast evaluation of the expressions.
+To support better benchmarking, the math library allows for counting group operations via a special pairing group.

 # upb.crypto.craco